Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 },
 ```

-!!! note
+> [!NOTE]

-    Too enable `definitionEntryList`, parameters not present in the Policy or Policy Set definition are quietly ignored.
+> Too enable `definitionEntryList`, parameters not present in the Policy or Policy Set definition are quietly ignored.

 ## Advanced Elements